Once you see these amazing looking fish you’ll ask the shopkeeper – How are Glofish made?

 The color that you see in the GloFish® is produced by an inherited fluorescent protein gene that is passed from generation to generation.
 The fluorescent protein genes are derived from naturally occurring genes found in marine organisms.

-These fish have saved countless lives and are still been used in the research for cleaner water to help undeveloped countries reduce deaths from drinking polluted water.
+These fish have saved countless lives and are still being used in the research for cleaner water to help undeveloped countries reduce deaths from drinking polluted water.

 A portion of the proceeds from every sale of a GloFish® goes towards research into water pollution.
 Helping to make the world a safer place.